American Samoa Senate

 The American Samoa Senate is the upper house of the American Samoa Fono.
 The Senate, like the lower House of Representatives, is a nonpartisan body.
 It is composed of 18 senators, serving a four-year term.

+The first name for the upper house of the legislature was Atoa o Aliʻi (“Assembly of Paramount Aliʻis”) when established in 1948.
+It was replaced with the current American Samoa Senate in 1953.

 History

 American Samoa became a United States territory in 1900 and was initially administered by the Navy.
 From 1905, annual meetings were held with delegates sent from the local communities, as an advisory council to the naval governor.

 In 1948, a bicameral legislature was established, still in advisory capacity.
 The upper house, named the House of Ali‘i, was composed of 12 members, being the seven high chiefs of Tutuila and the five high chiefs of Manu‘a.
 This legislature was reformed in 1952, after administration of American Samoa had been transferred to the Department of the Interior.
 Members of the House of Ali‘i became advisors to the governor, while a new upper house, named the Senate, was established.
 There were 15 senators, five from each of the three districts of American Samoa (Western, Eastern and Manu‘a).
 Senators were elected in open meetings, according to Samoan custom, and had to be holders of a matai title.

 In 1960, the first constitution of American Samoa was adopted.
 The Senate became composed of 15 members: one from each of the then 14 counties, elected for four-year terms, and an additional senator rotating from the then four counties of the Western District, elected for two-year terms.
 In 1967, the revised constitution modified the Senate to 18 members, all elected for four-year terms: two from the combined counties of Ta‘ū island; one from the combined counties of Ofu-Olosega; three from Ma‘oputasi county; two each from Sua, Itu‘au and Tualauta counties; and one from each of the six remaining counties.
 Under both constitutions, senators are elected according to Samoan custom by the county councils and must be holders of a matai title.

 Fano Solinuu Shimasaki was the first woman to serve in the American Samoa Senate.